 For example, will you compare means, medians, proportions, or rates between groups?
 Or perhaps assess the relationship between nominal variables or continuous variables?
 All these issues affect the statistical analyses you can perform.

 Additionally, there are the nuts and bolts for each type of analysis that you’ll need to decide.
 What significance level will you use?
 One-tailed or two-tailed hypothesis tests?
 If you use ANOVA, will you follow up with a post hoc test?
 If so, which one?
 What steps will you take to help determine that you’re observing causation rather than just correlation?
 Will you conduct a randomized experiment or an observational study?

 Your plan should limit the number of analyses and models you’ll use.
 Each statistical test has an error rate.
 The more tests you perform, the higher the overall chances of a false result.
 Making these methodology decisions in advance helps you avoid using multiple techniques and cherry picking the best results and reduces data mining, which lowers the probability of finding chance correlations.

-The operationalization stage should produce a plan that tells you what you’ll measure, how you’ll measure it, how you will collect a sample, the size of the sample, and how you’ll analyze the data.
+The operationalization stage should produce a plan that tells you what you’ll measure, how you’ll measure it, how you will collect a sample, your experimental design, the size of the sample, and how you’ll analyze the data.